Next Leadership

 existing ones.

-If you'd like to participate in a class or event that's on our calendar, please
+If you'd like to participate in an education or service event that's on our calendar, please

 contact the person named in the listing.
 Or

-would like to schedule an additional educational event or service project, call the Hemlock Help Line 706-429-8010.
+if you'd like to request that we schedule something additional, call the Hemlock Help Line 706-429-8010.

 And just